|

 negotiation of the Convention on Biological Diversity

-Peoples and the Nagoya Protocol.
-Because traditional
+and the Nagoya Protocol.
+Drawing on the expertise of

-knowledge was understood in early negotiations to be
+Because traditional knowledge was understood in early

-became bogged down due to differing views on the
+framework, these often became bogged down due to

-rights involved.
-New models, developed around the
+differing views on the rights involved.
+New models,

-notion of distributive justice and self-determination,
+developed around the notion of distributive justice

-are now gaining favor.
-The book suggests--through a
+and self-determination, are now gaining favor.
+This

-discussion of theory and contemporary case studies
+book suggests – through a discussion of theory and

-from Brazil, India, Kenya and Canada--that a focus on
+contemporary case studies from Brazil, India, Kenya

-distributive justice best advances the interests of
+best advances the interests of indigenous peoples

-indigenous peoples while also fostering scientific
+while also fostering scientific innovation in both

-innovation in both developed and developing countries.
+developed and developing countries.

 |